openomen/.github/profile/README.md

 ## Contact & Support

-For support or questions, please open an [issue](https://github.com/sysINFapp/ubuntu/issues).
+For support or questions, please open an [issue](https://github.com/openOMEN/ubuntu/issues).

 ---

-Thank you for your interest in **sysINF**!
+Thank you for your interest in **OpenOMEN**!

 ---